Harem: Zanzibar and Oman

-Modern Era
+Modern era

 The practice of female seclusion witnessed a sharp decline in the early 20th century as a result of education and increased economic opportunity for women, as well as Western influences, but it is still practiced in some parts of the world, such as rural Afghanistan and conservative states of the Persian Gulf region.

-The big Royal harems in the Muslim world begun to dissolve in the late 19th and early 20th century, often due to either abolition or modernization of the Muslim monarchies, where the royal women where given a public role and no longer lived in seclusion.
-The Ottoman Imperial harem, the harem of the Muhammad Ali dynasty of Egypt, as well as the Qajar harem of Persia where all dissolved in the early 20th century.
+The big royal harems in the Muslim world begun to dissolve in the late 19th and early 20th century, often due to either abolition or modernisation of the Muslim monarchies, where the royal women where given a public role and no longer lived in seclusion.
+The Ottoman Imperial Harem, the harem of the Muhammad Ali dynasty of Egypt, as well as the Qajar harem of Iran were all dissolved in the early 20th century.
 In other cases, the custom lasted longer.

 Chattel slavery, and thus the existence of secluded harem concubines, lasted longer in some Islamic states.
-The report to Advisory Committee of Experts on Slavery (ACE) about Hadhramaut in Yemen in the 1930s described the existence of Chinese girls (Mui tsai) trafficked from Singapore for enslavement as concubines, and the King and Imam of Yemen, Ahmad bin Yahya (r.
+The report to Advisory Committee of Experts on Slavery (ACE) about Hadhramaut in Yemen in the 1930s described the existence of Chinese girls trafficked from Singapore for enslavement as concubines, and the King and Imam of Yemen, Ahmad bin Yahya (r.
 1948–1962), were reported to have had a harem of 100 slave women.

 Sultan Said bin Taimur of Oman (r.
 1932–1970) reportedly owned around 500 slaves, an estimated 150 of whom were women, who were kept at his palace at Salalah.